jyrimatti/hseverywhere/README.rst

 - >>> ./run-in-android.sh
 - >>> ./run-in-osx.sh

 Browser and iOS simulator open automatically.
-Android emulator needs to be running in advance (can this somehow be opened automatically?).
+Android emulator needs to be running in advance.
 OSX opens XCode, in which you have to 'Run' the app (can this be done from the command line?).

+All can be run simultaneously.
+Default port choices can be changed (except for Android) by giving new port as an argument, e.g.
+- >>> ./run-in-osx.sh 8191

+If Android emulator complains about HAX etc, check you don't have any VirtualBoxes running.

 Haskell development